 Japanese Market Significantly Lower

-(RTTNews) - The Japanese market is significantly lower on Thursday, snapping the three-session winning streak, following the broadly negative cues from Wall Street overnight.
-The Nikkei 225 is falling below the 53,850 level, with weakness in index heavyweights and technology stocks.
+(RTTNews) - The Japanese stock market is trading significantly lower on Tuesday, extending the losses in the previous three sessions, following the broadly negative cues from European markets and lack of cues from Wall Street overnight.
+The Nikkei 225 is falling to near the 53,150 level, with weakness across most sectors led by exporters and technology stocks.

-Market heavyweight SoftBank Group is losing more than 4 percent and Uniqlo operator Fast Retailing is edging down 0.2 percent.
-Among automakers, Toyota is gaining more than 1 percent, while Honda is losing almost 1 percent.
+Market heavyweight SoftBank Group is losing more than 2 percent, while Uniqlo operator Fast Retailing is edging up 0.2 percent.
+Among automakers, Honda is flat and Toyota is losing almost 2 percent.

-In the tech space, Advantest is declining more than 4 percent, Screen Holdings is down almost 3 percent and Tokyo Electron is losing almost 4 percent.
+In the tech space, Tokyo Electron is down 2.5 percent, Screen Holdings is edging down 0.3 percent and Advantest is losing almost 2 percent.

-In the banking sector, Mitsubishi UFJ Financial is gaining almost 1 percent and Sumitomo Mitsui Financial is edging up 0.1 percent, while Mizuho Financial is losing almost 1 percent.
+In the banking sector, Sumitomo Mitsui Financial is declining more than 1 percent, while Mitsubishi UFJ Financial and Mizuho Financial are losing almost 1 percent each.

-Among the major exporters, Mitsubishi Electric is losing more than 1 percent and Canon is edging down 0.2 percent, while Panasonic is gaining almost 1 percent and Sony is adding more than 2 percent.
+The major exporters are weak.
+Panasonic is declining more than 2 percent and Mitsubishi Electric is losing more than 1 percent, while Sony and Canon are edging down 0.1 to 0.2 percent each.

-Among other major losers, SHIFT is tumbling more than 6 percent and Disco is slipping almost 4 percent, while Socionext and Nissan Motor are losing more than 3 percent each.
-Sharp, Renesas Electronics and Yaskawa Electric are declining almost 3 percent each.
+Among the other major losers, Fuji Electric is tumbling more than 5 percent and Recruit Holdings is losing almost 5 percent, while Toray Industries, Mitsui Kinzoku and Sumitomo Pharma are declining almost 4 percent each.
+Olympus, Resonac Holdings, Fujikura and GS Yuasa are down almost 3 percent each.

-Conversely, Ryohin Keikaku is soaring almost 12 percent and Toho is surging more than 7 percent, while Shiseido is gaining more than 4 percent.
-Nintendo is advancing almost 4 percent, while GS Yuasa, Resonac Holdings and Shin-Etsu Chemical are gaining more than 3 percent each.
-NEXON and Resona Holdings are adding almost 3 percent each.
+Conversely, Nichirei is gaining almost 4 percent, while Ryohin Keikaku and Furukawa Electric are advancing more than 3 percent each.
+Aeon, SHIFT and Shiseido are adding almost 3 percent each.

-In economic news, producer prices in Japan were up 0.1 percent on month in December, the Bank pf Japan said on Thursday.
-That was in line with expectations and down from 0.3 percent in November.

-On a yearly basis, producer prices climbed 2.4 percent - again matching forecasts and down from 2.7 percent in the previous month.
-Export prices were up 1.0 percent on month and 2.6 percent on year, the bank said, while import prices rose 0.6 percent on month but fell 1.5 percent on year.

-In the currency market, the U.S. dollar is trading in the lower 158 yen-range on Thursday.
+In the currency market, the U.S. dollar is trading in the higher 157-yen range on Tuesday.

-On Wall Street, stocks saw further downside during the trading day on Wednesday following the modest pullback seen during Tuesday's session.
-The major averages regained some ground after an early tumble but still all ended the day in negative territory.
+On Wall Street, the markets were closed on Monday for Martin Luther King Jr. Day.

+The major European markets also moved to the downside on the day.
+The German DAX lost 0.9 percent, France's CAC 40 tumbled 1.2 percent and the U.K.'s FTSE 100 was down 0.2 percent.

 Im BX Morning Call erklärt Simon Götschmann (Arkudos), wie eine aktive Schweizer Aktienstrategie funktioniert